pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 1. Validate the CHIME tool against the 'do nothing' scenario
 2. Provide guidance on our new CHIME parameter Social Distancing.

-My hope is to provide transparency for feedback and discussion to enable better use of local simulations.
+We hope to provide transparency for feedback and discussion to enable better use of local simulations.

 Validation against Imperial College Analysis
 ------